Brett Dalton

 Brett Patrick Dalton (born January 7, 1983) is an American actor.
-He is best known for playing Grant Ward and Hive in ABC's series Agents of S.H.I.E.L.D., as well as Detective Mark Trent in the NBC procedural drama series Found, and Michael "Mike" Munroe in the 2015 video game Until Dawn.
+He is best known for playing Grant Ward and therefore Hive in ABC's series Agents of S.H.I.E.L.D., as well as Detective Mark Trent in the NBC procedural drama series Found, and Michael "Mike" Munroe in the 2015 video game Until Dawn.
 He also provided the voice and motion capture for Freyr in God of War: Ragnarök (2022).

-Early life
+Early life & education

 Dalton was born January 7, 1983.
 In 2001, he graduated from Westmont High School in Campbell, California, where he became interested in acting after auditioning for a production of One Flew Over the Cuckoo's Nest and where he was California Scholarship Federation president and associated student body president.
 He played the lead in My Favorite Year.
 After studying at University of California, Berkeley for his undergraduate degree, Dalton received a Master of Fine Arts from the Yale School of Drama in 2011.
 One of his Yale classmates was Oscar winner Lupita Nyong'o.